minprog/webprogrammeren/web/20 homepage/profile.md

 1. Execute `cd` to ensure that you're in `~/` (i.e., your home directory).
 1. Execute `curl -LO https://cdn.cs50.net/2022/fall/psets/8/homepage.zip` to download a (compressed) ZIP file with this problem's distribution.
-1. Execute `unzip profile.zip` to uncompress that file.
+1. Execute `unzip homepage.zip` to uncompress that file.
-1. Execute `rm profile.zip` to delete that ZIP file.
+1. Execute `rm homepage.zip` to delete that ZIP file.
 1. Execute `ls`.
 You should see a directory called `profile`, which was inside of that ZIP file.
 1. Execute `cd profile` to change into that directory.
 1. Execute `ls`.
 You should see this problem's distribution, including `index.html` and `styles.css`.